kadze009/signature/README.md

     application entities request.

 The main work is processed by entries of class *Worker*.
 This class
-   1. splits input file by blocks,,
+   1. splits input file by blocks,
    2. calculates signature of block,
    3. saves the signature and block number,
    4. sends the result to the *WorkerManager*.